rtlaceste/Pages/index.md

 ## Project 1 - Twitter Sentiment Analysis

-You can use the [editor on GitHub](https://github.com/rtlaceste/Pages/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/rtlaceste/Pages/edit/gh-pages/index.md).

 One fun idea I had one day was to analyze the tweets of Joe Biden to see if an algorithm would be able to guess if his tweets carried a positive, negative, or neutral tone.